-The jack and jack tools are stored under the passenger seat.
+The jack and jack tools are stored under the front passenger seat.
 Lift the flap on the side of the seat for access.

-Remove the jack and tools by loosening the thumb screw and sliding the assembly from under the seat.
+Remove the jack and tools by removing the wing bolt and sliding the assembly from under the seat.